Public Operations Center

 Thank you in advance for your cooperation and if you should you have any questions, please do not hesitate to call the DPW, Division of Highways, at 783-2795.

-Timberland Drive is scheduled to be milled by Callanan Industries the week of April 29th
+Howansky Drive is scheduled to be paved by Callanan Industries the week of May25th

 1. Can you please tell me where the DPW Division of Highway is located ?